SimplQ/simplQ-frontend/README.md

 # Contributing

 Feel free to fork and improve, and do send a pull request.
-We will be delighed to work with you.
+We will be delighted to work with you.

 There are a ton of features being planned.
 So if you are considering contributing to this repository, please first discuss the change you wish to make via the issue tracker.
 Let's work together.

+The simplq folder has a readme file which details the structure and tools used.
+Please go through it first.

+The frontend is currently being heavily revamped.
+Check the new-frontend branch for the latest changes.